Partnership with University of Melbourne

-The research, funded by BSL with in-kind support from the Melbourne Disability Institute at the University of Melbourne, is being led by Dr Amber Mills, Senior Research Fellow in the Inclusive Communities team in the Social Policy and Research Centre at BSL, and Dr Sue Olney, Research Fellow in Public Policy at MDI.
+The research, funded by BSL with in-kind support from the Melbourne Disability Institute at the University of Melbourne, is led by Dr Amber Mills, Senior Research Fellow in the Inclusive Communities team in the Social Policy and Research Centre at BSL, and Dr Sue Olney, Research Fellow in Public Policy at MDI.

 - The Economic Participation and Employment Project (EPEP)